tnnt-devteam/tnnt/old_design_discussions.md

     starttime of games, rather than the version, and would have to do this anyway since there are multiple past years in which TNNT used the same version.
+- Address the criticism that TNNT games are ineligible for NetHack world records because they contain extra resources that a regular NetHack game doesn't have, in one of a few ways:
+  - Birth option that disables TNNT branch stairs and portals from spawning or being traversable, and prevents devteam scrolls and swap chests from spawning.
+This would be communicated in the xlogfile.
+  - Conduct that is broken if you interact with a devteam scroll, swap chest, etc, or enter a TNNT branch and do anything besides exit straight away.
+- On the week of (USA) Thanksgiving, make randomly generated fruits appear using names of traditional Thanksgiving foods, such as roast turkeys and cranberry sauce.
+This might confuse players outside the USA though.